collinsego/myproject/README.md

-I have update the readme
+this is a newer readme file